SolderedElectronics/Inkplate-documentation/source/arduino.rst

 | **DO NOT USE** pins that are not available!
 | Using those, you might **permanently damage the screen**.
 Usage is limited by the library,
 | but just in case don't use them!
-For the specific pin purpose, see the /hardware-reference.
+For the specific pin purpose, see the hardware-reference.

 | If you look at the back of the Inkplate and follow the lines from the GPIO expander pins,
 | you will see the IO expander IC.
 If your Inkplate has a smaller one (QFN-24 package), it is PCAL.